-When we moved to the country a few years ago, one of the first differences we noticed was the birds.
+When we moved to the country, one of the first differences we noticed was the birds.
 In the city, there wasn’t much in the way of bird diversity.
 You have pigeons, starlings and crows – not much else.
-But outside of tow, we’re surrounded by a variety of feathered friends singing, swooping and scattering as we drive down the narrow country lanes.
+But outside of town, we’re surrounded by a variety of feathered friends singing, swooping and scattering as we drive down the narrow country lanes.
 This inspired us to create our sweet Spring apron to celebrate the beauty of soaring birds against the clarity of a sparkling blue sky.

 The apron’s design features four accent buttons to attach the bib to the skirt, a divided wraparound pocket, and a generous back bow.

 Our original sample used a lovely fabric from Nature’s Palette by Marjolein Bastin for FreeSpirit Fabrics, an older collection that is no longer readily available.
-We selected some alternatives at Fabric.com that maintain the same theme of criss-crossing birds and flowers.
-Click on a swatch below for more detail.
+However, the selection of fabrics with nature motifs is always in bloom in the quilting cotton category – with new options every season.

 As with store-bought aprons, our design is meant to be one-size-fits-all.
 However, we realize you may still wish to make yours smaller or larger.
 As a reference, the waistband of this apron is approximately 20″ wide, the waist ties are each approximately 29″ long, the skirt length is 16″, and the bib is about 12″ at its widest point (along the bottom) and 9½” high.
 Our pretty waist ties are extra wide; pleats allow them to be inserted into the narrower waistband.